bhnn/hunter-sim/README.md

   - 🟩 talents and attributes
   - 🟨 DwD talent has a numerical bug that I don't know the correct numbers to currently.
 It's close but not accurate at the moment
 - 🟩 Build comparison: run sims of 2 different builds and see which performed better on each statistic
+- 🟩 Sim as many repetitions as desired to get robust predictions
 - 🟥 Easily compare and explore best upgrade paths
 - 🟥 Log analysis tool: to visualise logs into a graph of hunter HP, showing damage and healing and events to help visually parse the progression of combat
 - 🟥 Snappy name